jjrscott/Lame/README.md

 ## Bugs

 Every real project has bugs that miss the ship date.
 As Lame is designed to be a good example, it has bugs too.
 (At least that's my story, and I'm probably not going to stick to it).
-Take a look at [Poster images not appearing](issues/1) for a cracking example.
+Take a look at "[Poster images not appearing](/jjrscott/Lame/issues/1)" for a cracking example.

 ## Gabriel Lamé